dequelabs/Deque-University-for-iOS/.github/ISSUE_TEMPLATE/accessibility-help.md

 ### Accessible Behavior

-If not Self Evident from the above, include information about the behavior you would like to achieve.
+Include information about the behavior you would like to achieve.

 ### Defense